NewDawn0/NewDawn0/README.md

 ## Quick Overview
 - 🔭 Currently working on various projects.
-- 🌱 Improving my Go and Nix skills.
+- 🌱 Improving my Zig and Gleam skills.
 - 🎓 Currently in High School.
 - 📚 Reading "Operating Systems from 0 to 1".
 - 👍 Assisting friends and family as "Tech Support".